Administrator

 NOT SHARING???

 All ideas were publicly discussed, even source codes were posted.
 Your questions got answered (within hours) and advised to existing posts.
 Usually you should be happy if you get an answer in the forum within one week.
+If all these are not sharing knowledge why do I waste my time here?

 |